 If you want to save some money, though, the Active 2 is a good choice.
 Feature for feature, it’s nearly identical to the Watch 3, from EKG scans to GPS, they share nearly identical sensors, save the trip sensor on the Watch 3.
 You’ll step down to silicone bands and lose the physical bezel rotation, but Samsung built a software equivalent into the Active 2.

-Samsung Galaxy Watch Active 2 (40mm, GPS, Bluetooth), Aqua Black (US Version)
+SAMSUNG Galaxy Watch Active 2 (40mm, GPS, Bluetooth) Smart Watch with Advanced Health Monitoring, Fitness Tracking, and Long Lasting Battery, Aqua Black (US Version)

 The active 2, like its name suggests, focuses on health tracking and exercise.
 But it also layers in all the smartwatch features you'd want, from text messaging to contactless payments.

 But if you want the best fitness experience, turn to Fitbit.
 The upcoming Fitbit Sense is a full-blown smartwatch with tons of fitness extras.
 You can take calls, text messages, and get your notifications just like the Galaxy Watch.
 Still, you get the advantages of Fitbit’s ecosystem, and the new EDA Scan sensor to manage stress.
 It also has Fitbit Pay for contactless payments.

 Fitbit Sense Advanced Smartwatch with Tools for Heart Health, Stress Management & Skin Temperature Trends, Carbon/Graphite, One Size (S & L Bands Included)

 The latest and greatest from Fitbit, the Sense smartwatch is the company's most advanced health tracker yet.
 You get all the smartwatch features you'd expect, and hearth rate, EKG, and EDA Scans.